Maddin-M/maddin-m/README.md

 welcome to my GitHub profile
 -
-it is very empty here, i moved all my stuff to my own platform, shoutout to: [Gitea](https://github.com/go-gitea/gitea) 💚
+it is very empty here, i moved all my stuff to my own selfhosted platform...

 check out my stuff or support me
 -